LumoSQL/archive-lumodoc/README.md

 "doc" directory within the Lumo**doc** project using this URL:
 [https://lumosql.org/doc](https://lumosql.org/doc).
 That is the finished product.
-The README.md document you are reading is part of the Lumodoc project, not the finished product Lumodoc produces, and it is kept at [https://lumosql.org/src/lumodoc/](https://lumosql.org/src/lumodoc/) .
-The documentation for the Lumodoc project is at [https://lumosql.org/src/docdoc](https://lumosql.org/src/docdoc), because it is documentation about documentation.
+The README.md document you are reading is part of the Lumodoc project, not the finished product Lumodoc produces, and the master version is kept at [https://lumosql.org/src/lumodoc/](https://lumosql.org/src/lumodoc/) .
+The documentation for the Lumodoc project is [in the "docdoc" directory](https://lumosql.org/src/lumodoc/dir?name=docdoc) because it is documentation about documentation.

 ## Version Control and Website